 Strictly Come Crafting

 Our craft group meets twice a month in the Church Centre and is opened to anyone – bring along a project you’re working on, or ask for some help to improve basic skills.
-Only £2 per person for two and a half hours of conversation and crafting, with homemade cake and a hot drink thrown in.
+Only £2 per person for two and a half hours of conversation and crafting, with homemade cake and a hot drink provided.